JamesNK/Newtonsoft.Json/Doc/readme.txt

 -LINQ to JSON for reading and writing JSON
 -Writes indented, easy to read JSON
 -Convert JSON to and from XML
--Supports Silverlight and the Compact Framework
+-Supports Silverlight and Windows Phone